biogeospatial/Biodiverse_publication_list/CodeStyle.md

 );
 ```

-There are no hard rules for where the alignments should be, so use your judgment of what is visually clearer.
+There are no hard rules for where the alignments should be, so use personal judgment as to what is visually clearer.